bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.4191174540682416in"} -->

 So let me start by showing you the code.
-It\'s really simple.
+It&apos;s really simple.
 Kind of quick.
 Every single line says this same exact thing.
-It simply, I give the name of the file, and then I have class column small 6, that means when I\'m on a small screen, each picture should take up 6 columns.
+It simply, I give the name of the file, and then I have class column small 6, that means when I&apos;m on a small screen, each picture should take up 6 columns.
 Column medium four, each one should take up four columns and column large two, which means each one should take up two columns.
 So, if you do the math, that means on a small screen you should see two side by side.
 On a medium screen, you should see three side by side.
 And on a large screen, you should see six on each row.
-That\'s what was kind of messing me up.
+That&apos;s what was kind of messing me up.
 I was trying to figure out why this extra picture was off to the side.
 Well, I actually put it there because I wanted to show that there were one, two, three, four, five, six.
 All right.